-The inventory of the Kimball-Landgraff-Eckman Water System consists of approximately five (5) significant Potential Contaminant Sources (PCS) of which one (1) is considered a higher threat to ground water.
-This includes the primary delineation only.
-The secondary area was not field checked.
+The inventory of the UPCC-Indian Ridge water system (United Pocahontas Coal Company) consists of approximately one (1) significant Potential Contaminant Sources (PCS) of which one (1) is considered a higher threats to ground water.
 Please refer to Table 2 for a listing of these and the attached map for the location of these in the SWPA.
 Each significant potential source of contamination has been analyzed and prioritized (low, moderate, and high) in accordance with their potential to impact the water supply.
 It is important to note that the links between the PCS and the primary contaminant types are not intended to be comprehensive, but only those commonly associated with the PCS.
 Any potential source may have none, some, or more types of contaminants associated with the chemicals indicated.
 Threat rankings are a combination of the perceived risk of the release of a contaminant from a land use area, the migration route of the contaminant to the well or spring and the relative public health risk of the contaminant itself.
 The risk rankings are based on the general nature of their activities and the contaminants associated with them, not on facility specific information, such as management practices.
 This ranking does not take into consideration any unforeseen releases or the dynamics of new PCS's within the delineated SWPA.
 A detailed risk assessment of PCS's was beyond the scope of what could be accomplished with available resources and data.
 A detailed risk analysis is more meaningful when prepared by local decision makers as the bridge from assessment work to protection strategies.

-Recommendation for your Source Water Assessment and Protection Activities
+Recommendation for your Source Water Assessment and Protection Activities identified potential sources of contamination.

-Based on this summarized narrative and susceptibility review for each source, the overall susceptibility ranking for Kimball-Landgraff-Eckman Water System indicates a higher susceptibility to the identified potential sources of contamination.
-For this susceptibility analysis, the State combined the inventory results with other relevant information to decide how likely a water supply may become contaminated by the identified potential sources of contamination.
 This step makes the assessments useful for communities, since it provides information that local decision-makers use to prioritize approaches for protecting the drinking water supply.
 It does not mean that these wells are currently contaminated or that these wells are going to be contaminated in the near future, but the potential does exist.